Configuration Lie groupoids and orbifold braid groups: Statements of results

 \section{Statements of results}

-In this article manifolds are assumed to be smooth, Hausdorff and paracompact, and by a `map' we will always mean a smooth map.
+We start with some conventions we will follow.
+All manifolds are assumed to be smooth, Hausdorff and paracompact, and by a `map' we will always mean a smooth map.
 Also by a `fibration' we will mean a Hurewicz fibration.